Houston Prostitution & Solicitation Lawyer

 HB1540 is part of a statewide crackdown on sex trafficking.
 Unfortunately, the new law makes it easier for innocent people to become trapped in the criminal justice system.

-Prostitution and Solicitation Crimes in Texas
+Understanding Prostitution and Related Charges in Texas

 Here are the most common prostitution crimes, penalties, and possible defenses.